15vrs/CVDJ-frontend/README.md

 ## Run with local backend

 In the backend repo, run `python -m flask run`.
+Change any backend endpoints to `http://127.0.0.1:5000`.
+Run this application.

+## Run with wiremock

+In a new terminal, run `npm run wiremock`.
 Change any backend endpoints to `http://localhost:8080`.
 Run this application.

 ## Code scaffolding